iacoposk8/Arduino-Fitness-Game-Controller/README.md

 This code simply reads the accelerometer and sends the data to the serial port which will then be read by Controller.py

 ### Controller code
-The Controller.py file will simulate the xbox joystick and by reading the data from the arduino it will move the left analog stick.
+The Controller.py file will simulate the Xbox joystick and by reading the data from the arduino it will move the left analog stick.

 I still need to create a requirements.txt file, but these commands probably install all the dependencies:
 ```